Follow these steps to begin bidding and buying with Copart:

 Yes, and in fact, we encourage you to visit.
 Although Copart provides 10 high-quality images and accurate descriptions for each vehicle, any information provided is for convenience only.
 Why not go that extra step for additional peace of mind and visit a Copart location to see the vehicle in person?
-Many of our facilities host monthly cookouts, so this would be a great time to stop by, look at vehicles, meet the general manager and network with other auto enthusiasts.
+Many of our locations host monthly cookouts, so this would be a great time to stop by, look at vehicles, meet the general manager and network with other auto enthusiasts.

 Licensed Members may preview vehicles up for auction in the next sale at no cost Monday through Friday between 8 a.m. and 4 p.m.
 Public Members should contact their location to determine preview days and hours.
-Nonmembers are welcome at the facilities, too, but must pay a $20 visitor fee for each facility visit.
+Nonmembers are welcome at the locations, too, but must pay a $20 visitor fee for each facility visit.
 Register for free, and the fee is waived!
-All guests must be at least 16 years of age to enter Copart facilities.
+All guests must be at least 16 years of age to enter Copart locations.

 If you’re unable to visit us in person, remember that we provide a list of inspection services for you to use.
 These inspectors are not Copart employees and would be working as third-party professionals on your behalf to help you make informed buying decisions.